Steve Simmons (soccer)

-Steve Simmons is an American soccer coach who is the Assistant Athletic Director and Director of Soccer with Linfield College in McMinnville, Oregon.
+Steve Simmons (born August 9, 1967) is an American soccer coach who is the Assistant Athletic Director and Director of Soccer with Linfield College in McMinnville, Oregon.
 Mr. Simmons is also a MLS Professional Match Evaluator since 2011 and a MLS Grassroots Instructor.

 Playing career

 He played soccer at Chugiak High School.
 He was inducted into the Alaska High School Hall of Fame in 2014.

 He played soccer at Concordia University from 1987 to 1990 under head coach Dan Birkey.
 He was a first-team NCCAA All-American during his senior season.
 He was a two-time NAIA Northwest All-Regional Selection.
 He earned the Concordia's Male Athlete of the Year award in 1990.
 In 1993, he earned a spot on the school's Athletics Wall of Fame.

 Coaching career

 Early coaching

 He started his coaching career at his alma mater, Concordia University.
 He worked as an assistant under long-time head coach Dan Birkey from 1990 to 1993, before becoming an assistant at Gonzaga University.
 He got his first taste of head coaching experience in 1995, when he was named head soccer coach at Division III Whitworth College.
 In one season there, he compiled a 9-8-2 record and earned Northwest Conference Coach of the Year honors.

 From 1996 to 2001, he served as both the men's and women's soccer coach at Division III Linfield College.
 He led Linfield to a 58-41-3 record over six seasons.
 He also coached the Linfield College Women's Lacrosse team from 1997-1999.